GuillemGarciaSabate/SocialTravel/README.md

 # SocialTravel
 This is a social network created with PHP

 This is a website that I created with my colleges Jordi Badia Iglesias and Arnau Cebrian d'Anguera, we used a Framework from our university, La Salle.
-The website is capable of:
+The website is capable of:<br /><br />
-1-SignUP new users
+1-SignUP new users<br />
-2-SignIn for existing users
+2-SignIn for existing users<br />
-3-Insert, update or delete Travels
+3-Insert, update or delete Travels<br />
-4-View all the travels or yours exclusively
+4-View all the travels or only your travels<br />
-5-Make searches by hashtag
+5-Make searches by hashtag<br />
-6-Search users by Countries visited or by username 7-Follow users
+6-Search users by Countries visited or by username<br />
+7-Follow users<br />
-8-Other actions to make the expirience more comfortable
+8-Other actions to make the expirience more comfortable<br />

 1-
 ![foto1](https://cloud.githubusercontent.com/assets/10881908/9830668/95a85194-5937-11e5-857a-7cdfd0f0361f.png)